JTarness/decentralized-auction-app/README.md

 2. Open the browser and navigate to https://localhost:3000

 ## **Demo Video**
-The following link will allow new users to see the application in action and act as a tutorial for their first experience with FreeTrader https://youtu.be/flLxxljHTOM
+The following link will allow new users to see the application in action and act as a tutorial for their first experience with FreeTrade https://youtu.be/flLxxljHTOM

 ## **Future Work**